andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 20 (Peter Davison)</sub>

-It’s the return of some familiar faces, but it’s really uneventful and not as good as The Three Doctors.
+It's the return of some familiar faces, but it's really uneventful and not as good as The Three Doctors.

 Story 130; 1 episodes - The Five Doctors